Penguins and Real Estate Investing

 Feb 14: At Sea

 We are at sea all day as we head towards the Falkland Islands.
-In addition to the activities the rest of the passengers have, we will have a private session with just our group.
+In addition to the activities the rest of the passengers have, we will have five hours of private sessions focused on real estate investing.

 Feb 15: Falkland Islands

 Our first shore excursion happens today.
-Get out there and enjoy being on land.
+Get out there, enjoy being on land, and get to see the first penguins of the trip.
 (1 PD)

 Feb 16: Falkland Islands

-After exploring Stanley and getting insights into the history of the Falkland Islands, we will have an evening get together after dinner.
+After exploring Stanley and getting insights into the history of the Falkland Islands, we will have a private networking event after dinner.

 Feb 17 & 18: At Sea

 We are at sea all day as we head towards South Georgia.
-In addition to the activities the rest of the passengers have, we will have a private sessions with just our group.
+In addition to the activities the rest of the passengers have, we have five hours of private sessions each day focused on real estate investing.

 Feb 19 – 22: South Georgia

 Our days in South Georgia will be filled with penguins and seals.
 We will continue to network in informal groups during meals and after dinner.
-We will have a private reception after dinner as we depart South Georgia for Antarctica.
+We will have a private reception after dinner on the 22nd as we depart South Georgia for Antarctica.
 (1 PD)

 Feb 23: At Sea

 We are at sea all day as we head towards Antarctica.
-In addition to the activities the rest of the passengers have, we will have a private sessions with just our group.
+In addition to the activities the rest of the passengers have, we have five hours of private sessions each day focused on real estate investing.

 Feb 24: South Orkney

 As we head through the South Orkney Islands, if weather permits we may be able to get off the ship.
-In addition to the activities the rest of the passengers have, we will have a private session with just our group.
+In addition to the activities the rest of the passengers have, we will have five hours of private sessions focused on real estate investing.

 Feb 25: Elephant Island

 At Elephant Island, if weather permits we may be able to get off the ship and do a zodiac cruise to see where Shackleton’s men waited for rescue.
-In addition to the activities the rest of the passengers have, we will have a private session with just our group.
+In addition to the activities the rest of the passengers have, we will have five hours of private sessions focused on real estate investing.

 Feb 26: Around the Peninsula

 As we get our first glimpse of the Antarctic Peninsula, if weather permits we may be able to get off the ship.
-In addition to the activities the rest of the passengers have, we will have a private session with just our group.
+In addition to the activities the rest of the passengers have, we will have five hours of private sessions focused on real estate investing.

 Feb 26: South Shetland